Woodside High School Boys Tennis Team

-Umesh Gadasalli’s tennis experience spans 3 decades.
-After competing in high school and college, Umesh participated in ‘OPEN’ level adult tournaments and USTA leagues.
-Over the past 26 years, his dedication and passion for the game has enabled him to teach tennis to beginners, intermediate juniors/adults, high school/college, and tournament level players.
+Coach Umesh Gadasalli’s dedication and passion for the game has enabled him to teach tennis to beginners, intermediate juniors/adults, high school/college, and tournament level players.

-The entire coaching staff is excited to continue our tradition of excellence in developing YOUR student athletes.
+The Athletic Department and coaching staff are excited to continue our tradition of excellence in developing YOUR student athletes.
 It takes a lot of resources to execute a quality program for student athletes and we thank you in advance for your support.

-Below is a suggested family contribution that will keep the coaching staff focused on Tennis, rather than fundraising.
+Below is a suggested family donation that will help keep the coaching staff and team focused on Tennis.
 This suggested donation is NOT a requirement for participation.

-We are hoping you will help the team and your Athletic Boosters Organization (ABO) by making the following team contribution:
+Please help the team and your Athletic Boosters Organization (ABO) by making the following team directed donation: